dalpd/servant-persistent-resurrections/README.md

-# servant-persistent-resurrections
+# servant-persistent-starter
-An intricate example of Servant with Persistent
+A barebones template for Servant with Persistent.